 Against many preconceptions, obtaining a travel insurance policy to cover bladder cancer is possible and not overly expensive, provided you contact a specialist provider.
-At Insurancewith we understand the issue of trying to find affordable travel insurance after a cancer diagnosis and have created a specific insurance policy to cover travelling with bladder cancer.
+At Insurancewith, we understand the issue of trying to find affordable travel insurance after a cancer diagnosis and have created specialist travel insurance cover for those looking to travel with bladder cancer.
 The policy has been designed to offer cover for all types of bladder cancer such as:

 We also cover varying grades of bladder cancer such as:

-Insurancewith works with cancer charities to fully understand the conditions we are covering, this enables up to offer bespoke medical screenings using our specialist Protectif screening system, and specific cancer travel insurance policies for rare bladder cancers such as cancer of the bladder muscle or other structural tissue.
+Insurancewith works with cancer charities to fully understand the conditions we are covering, this enables up to offer bespoke medical screenings using our specialist Protectif screening system, and we have created specialist travel insurance cover for those looking to travel with bladder cancer, or rare bladder cancers such as cancer of the bladder muscle or other structural tissue.
 Furthermore we are able to offer cover for people who have had treatment for this condition such as:

 Buying travel insurance to cover bladder cancer gives you the peace of mind so you are able to relax and enjoy your much needed holiday.
-Our travel insurance cover has a Doctor managed 24 hour worldwide emergency assistance cover so you will be able to speak to someone wherever you are in the world who has access to the medical screening records we completed with you.
+Our travel insurance cover has a dedicated worldwide emergency assistance helpline included, so you will be able to speak to someone wherever you are in the world who has access to the medical information you’ve provided us with.
 Our travel insurance policies offer up to £10 million pounds of medical cover while you’re abroad, and we will also make alternative travel arrangements should you be unable to return home as planned due to a medical emergency.

-For a free bladder cancer travel insurance quote call 02038 293 875, to help us offer the most suitable quote for your requirement please have to hand the dates of your diagnosis, along with details of any surgery or type treatment you’ve had and the names of any medication you take.
-You can also obtain a free quote online, however should you have any questions with your online quote (during opening hours) you can just call the above number and a member of the team will be on hand to help you.
+For a free bladder cancer travel insurance quote please click the button below to start your quotation online.
+Please have to hand the dates of your diagnosis, along with details of any surgery or type treatment you’ve had and the names of any medication you take.

 You can choose from one of the following travel insurance policies, to suit your travelling needs;